 Barron brought his idea to life and installed the very first ATM at a Barclay Bank branch in London.
 The machines dispensed cash based on the receipt of paper vouchers with radioactive ink as well as an identification code.
 The machines, although primitive, were a huge success.

-The Rise of the ATM Industry
+The Evolution of the ATM

 In September 1969, an American engineer named Donald Wetzel placed his first ATM.
 Similar to today, the patron could use a plastic card with a magnetic strip that was used to store the customer’s information.
 In September of 1969, the first bank to adopt this new machine was Chemical Bank.